TourDJ/git-plus/illustrate/git-branch.md

 ***

+<strong>Question</strong>

-<strong>Question</strong>: How is a tag different from a branch in Git?
+1.How is a tag different from a branch in Git?

 A tag represents a version of a particular branch at a moment in time.
 A branch represents a separate thread of development that may run concurrently with other development efforts on the same code base.
 Changes to a branch may eventually be merged back into another branch to unify them.